Physics vs Distributions: Pareto Optimal Flow Matching with Physics Constraints: Methodology

-Any formulation that can be reduced to a residual for minimization can, in principle, be used to enforce the underlying physics.
-Residuals can be divided into three macro categories.
-In the case of \textit{steady-state} PDEs, where the distribution of solution data typically stems from uncertainties in the underlying physics, the residuals can be directly computed from the governing equations as \(\mathcal{R}(\mathcal{L}(\mathbf u) + \mathbf f) = 0 \).
-For \textit{time-dependent} PDEs, where the learned solution evolves over time and consists of temporal snapshots, residuals are often formulated to enforce the conservation of physical quantities such as mass, momentum, or energy.
-Finally, \textit{algebraic constraints} between different physical fields can also be incorporated as residuals, thereby further enforcing consistency with the underlying physics.
+Physics constraints can be enforced by minimizing a residual function, which is constructed drawing from a wide range of formulations.
+In generative modeling, the stochasticity of residuals can be categorized into three main types: (i) For \textit{steady-state} PDEs, the solution distribution arises from uncertainties in the physical parameters, and the residual is computed directly from the governing equations, e.g., \( \mathcal{R}(\mathcal{L}(\mathbf{u}) + \mathbf{f}) = 0 \). (ii) For \textit{time-dependent} PDEs, the solution evolves over time and residuals are formulated to enforce conservation laws (such as mass, momentum, or energy) across temporal snapshots. (iii) \textit{Algebraic constraints} can be used to impose additional consistency between physical fields, further enforcing the underlying physics of the system.